jonathanatuscpsu/business-practicum/index.md

-Welcome to Business Analytics Practicum (MGT 4803)!
 This practicum is intended to allow students to exercise their creative, questioning, analytic, problem-solving, and communication skills in a practical way.

 <!--- must to add--->